 Some questions have more than one answer.
 For example:

-When asking users a question that requires list-like responses (e.g. asking them to list their favorite things, their brainstormed ideas, or their bank account numbers - no, don't do that one), it's easiest to use the new *multiple keyword.
+When asking users a question that requires list-like responses (e.g. asking them to list their favorite things, their brainstormed ideas, or their bank account numbers - no, don't do that one), it's easiest to use the *multiple keyword.
 Just add it beneath a regular text box question, like so:

 *question: Which of your dance moves most impress the ladies?